canada-ca/design-system/partners/project-01.md

 altLangPage: "https://conception.canada.ca/a-propos/apercu-projet.html"
 date: 2020-11-20
 dateModified: 2023-12-08
-description: "The Digital Transformation Office works with federal institutions to make Canada.ca content easier to find and understand."
+description: "We explored navigation and design options to help people get to and use the services they need, while maintaining confidence and trust in Canada.ca."
 layout: without-h1
-title: "Working with partners to improve task success on Canada.ca"
+title: "Orientation and wayfinding collaboration"
 ---
-<h1 property="name headline" id="wb-cont" dir="ltr">Working with partners to improve task success on Canada.ca</h1>
+<h1 property="name headline" id="wb-cont" dir="ltr">Orientation and wayfinding collaboration</h1>
 <p>All government departments are adopting the Canada.ca look.
 The design needs to adapt to their needs.
 We explored navigation and design options to help people get to and use the services they need, while maintaining confidence and trust in Canada.ca.</p>
 <h2>Partner departments</h2>
 <p>Agriculture and Agri-Food Canada, Immigration, Refugees and Citizenship Canada, Veterans Affairs Canada and Statistics Canada</p>